zachafif/measuretreeheight/README.md

 ## Objective

-Conduct a tree height measurement on the LiDAR dataset using R (lidR packages).
+Conduct a tree height measurement on the LiDAR dataset using Individual Tree Method (lidR packages).

 ## Dataset